 By May 14 the entire backstage complex was gone.
 The land was returned to the state it must have looked like in 1954-55, when it was former orange groves undergoing its initial transformation into Disneyland.

 Galaxy’s Edge has been opening to the public in stages.
 Through the miracle of modern aerial digital photography it is possible to determine just where Walt’s original Roundhouse was located.
-The front of the building, where once trains steamed out and into the tunnel in the berm, was located almost exactly at what will be the entrance to the Rise of the Rebellion attraction.
+The front of the building, where once trains steamed out and into the tunnel in the berm, was located almost exactly at what will be the entrance to the Rise of the Resistance attraction.

 As to that long-vanished tunnel, there are now no less than three tunnels cut through the berm.
 But these tunnels allow the public to pass beneath the tracks of the Disneyland Railroad and into the Black Spire Outpost.
 The one at the center is south and east of the original.
 It is possible to stand outside this entrance and ponder the sight of 19th century locomotives passing within a stone’s throw of an entirely alien realm.